 D’Angelo — “Untitled”

-What’s your favorite example of a music video dance buildup?
+Got a favorite example of a music video dance buildup that we missed?
 Share it in the comments below!